izabelcavassim/PG_2018/Exercises/Week08/archaic_exercise.md

 ##### Q4.
 How much of the Neanderthal genome (combining Vindija and Altai) and the Denisovan genomes can be reconstructed in total?

 ##### Q5.
-Can you find any evidence of the second Denisova in the East Asian genomes? (hint: compare the ratio of denisovans snps to total snps in the denisovan fragments)
+Can you find any evidence of the second Denisova in the East Asian genomes? (hint: compare the ratio of denisovans snps to total snps in the denisovan fragments).

 ##### Q6.
 Determine the fragment length distribution of segment of Neanderthal and Denisova origin separately for each region.
 Compare the mean of the distributions.